-When the enthusiastic little coders, gamers and the curious surfers jump straight on to the internet, throwing caution to the winds, it’s a task in itself to hold their hands and teach them how to navigate the waters safely and skillfully.
+When the enthusiastic little coders, gamers and the curious surfers jump straight on to the internet, throwing caution to the winds, it’s a task in itself to hold their hands and teach them how to navigate the waters safely and skilfully.

 Agent Asha has taken it upon herself to do this tactfully and puts across important tips on staying alert online, creating secure passwords and sifting out credible information from the dubious, stinky ones - all without going down the boring preachy route, of course.